Lesson

 Glycoproteins Sugar units Mucin Cell recognition and signalling

-Lipoproteins Lipids HDL, LDL Fat transport
+Lipoproteins Lipids HDL, LDL Fat transport; cell-membrane association in basic recall

 Metalloproteins Metal ions Hemoglobin (Fe) Iron-containing; oxygen transport